Break strategies compared: which method fits your workflow

 Do active breaks improve productivity more than passive breaks?

 Both serve different purposes.
 Active breaks (stretching, walking, movement) prevent physical fatigue and boost circulation – important for desk work.
 Passive breaks (sitting, reading, reflecting) provide mental recovery and reduce cognitive load.
-Research shows the optimal break type depends on what you are recovering from.
-If you have been physically static, active breaks help most.
-If you have been in high-cognitive-demand work, a mix of both works best.
+In practice, the most effective break type depends on whether you are recovering from physical stillness or cognitive load: if you have been physically static, active breaks help most; if you have been in high-cognitive-demand work, passive or mixed breaks tend to restore better.
 Break quality matters more than whether it is active or passive.

 How do break strategies compare for remote workers vs office workers?